koromodako/landlocked/README.md

 In this scenario one wants to reach a state of reversible paralysis for a machine.

-As a proof of concept, [lockdown](lockdown/) implements system-wide restrictions that disable a system and prevent removal of its components through simple efficient means.
+As a proof of concept, [lockdown](lockdown/) implements system-wide restrictions that disable a system and prevent removal of its components using Landlock.

-It is reversible in the way that it can be removed without data loss
+It is reversible in the way that it can be removed without data loss using one of the following:

-- edit boot command to drop into a shell and use a SLE to remove lockdown components
+- edit boot command to drop into a shell then use a SLE to remove lockdown components
-- booting on a live usb and remove lockdown components
+- booting on a live usb then remove lockdown components

 These deletion techniques do not scale well though.
 It could be challenging to fix an important quantity of infected machines.